apispoint/soter/README.md

 - 3D Hubs

 We recommend using Selective Laser Sintering (SLS) technology when manufacturing the enclosure due to the exacting measures required to mount the electronics and couple the enclosure bodies.

-### Operational Notes
-* SO+ER transmits, processes, and stores data on cloud servers in the United States of America.